SimonCalleLaverde/SimonCalleLaverde.github.io/projects.md

 Hi there!

-I'm showcasing a bunch of projects I had the opportunity<!-- got--> to work on in the past years.
+Here I'm showcasing some projects I had the opportunity<!-- got--> to work on in the past years.

 The first two projects are some experimental which I worked recently (during those pandemic times) as independent doing UI design and development completely.